K

 The Best Dog Food For The Kuvasz

 The Kuvasz needs around 3 to 3.5 cups of high-quality dog food per day.
 This amount may change slightly based on your dog’s size, age, and activity level.
-Owners will need to be careful about how much they feed their dog because this breed does have a tendency to gain weight and experience bloating (a very serious and potentially life-threatening condition in which the stomach is unable to expel air).
-It’s a good idea to leave out only two meals a day and limit the number of snacks.
+Owners will need to be careful about how much they feed their dog because this breed does tend to gain weight and experience bloating (a very serious and potentially life-threatening condition in which the stomach is unable to expel air).
+It’s a good idea to give only two meals a day and limit the number of snacks.

 Maintenance And Grooming